 Alva Mooses received a BFA from The Cooper Union and a MFA from Yale University.
-She has exhibited her work at the the 10th Havana Biennial, Instituto Cervantes in NY, Shirley Fiterman Art Center, Logan Center for the Arts, among others.
-Recent exhibitions include Retrato de un Paisaje at Museo Sívori in Buenos Aires and Internalized Borders at John Jay College of Criminal Justice in NYC.
+Recent exhibitions include: Buen Vivir/Vivir Bien at the Mexic-Arte Museum (Austin, Texas), Retrato de un Paisaje at Museo Sívori (Buenos Aires, Argentina), A Day’s Dust at Studio17 (Stavanger, Norway), and Internalized Borders at John Jay College of Criminal Justice (NYC), Grupo <11> Instituto Cervantes (NYC), Portrait of a Landscape at the Shirley Fiterman Art Center (NYC).
 She has completed residencies at The University of Chicago, Columbia College, Tou Trykk in Stavanger, Norway, MAG in Saltillo, Mexico, the Davidoff Art Initiative in the Dominican Republic, and Casa Wabi, Oaxaca, Mexico.
 Alva is a recipient of a Yale University Schoelkopf Traveling Fellowship, the Rema Hort Mann Community Engagement Grant and UChicago Arts Grant and a 2019 Socrates Sculpture Park Fellowship.

 Since 2004, Mooses has organized community art initiatives and collaborations in Mexico, Cuba, the Dominican Republic, Haiti, El Salvador and Argentina.
 She co-founded the platform LAZO with Claudia Cortínez in 2018 and the collective Grupo < > in 2015.

 Alva Mooses has taught Drawing, Print Media, and Thesis courses at Cornell University and currently teaches Sculpture at The Cooper Union School of Art.